View all MDI members and learn about their areas of expertise.

 The Medical Director Institute

-Led by Sara Coffey, D.O. and Joseph Parks, M.D., the group tackles complex issues that impact the health and well-being of all Americans.
+Led by Luming Li, M.D., and Joseph Parks, M.D., the group tackles complex issues that impact the health and wellbeing of all Americans.
 Its greatest value lies in their ability to identify solutions and create concrete calls to action to ensure that all Americans have access to a comprehensive, integrated continuum of care with the expectation of recovery.

 Position statements of the MDI are passed by a two-thirds majority of the voting membership and require that more than 50 percent of MDI members register a vote.